Linaro/lava/doc/v2/connections.rst

  {% set connection_command = 'telnet dispatcher01 7001' %}
  {% set power_on_command = '/usr/bin/pduclient --daemon localhost --hostname pdu01 --command on --port 12' %}

-This works fine when just using a single serial connection but won't work with more than one.
-There is now a better way to configure serial ports more flexibly:
+This has worked fine when just using a single serial connection but is now deprecated to support working with more than one and other improvements in connection handling.
+The ``connection_list`` is a more flexible way to configure one or more serial ports:

 .. code-block:: jinja